-- Infer the concepts of Fuzzy sets and functions. - Utilize the method of operations in fuzzy sets. - Interpret the idea of Fuzzy relations and relational equations. - Make use of the Possibility theory and probability measures in Fuzzy sets. - Apply the logic of Fuzzy decision making.
+- Infer the basics of Fuzzy sets and functions. - Utilize the method of operations in fuzzy sets. - Interpret the concept of Fuzzy relations and relational equations - Make use of the Possibility theory and Probability measures in Fuzzy sets - Apply Fuzzy logic for decision making